micpalmia/youbot_ros_tools/README.md

 youbot_ros_tools
 ================

+NEW: refactor branch!
+In this branch will be applied the spec from [youbot-store][7]

 A [KUKA youBot][1] description package for ROS Hydro to be used for simulation in Gazebo 1.9.

 ## What's inside